 An Overview of China's Economy

 China has historically been one of the world's leading powers.
 But civil unrest, famines, and military defeats caused it to stagnate in the 19th and early 20th centuries.
-It wasn't until 1978, when Deng Xiaoping took power, that the country focused on the market-orientated economic development and began its comeback.
+It wasn't until 1978, when Deng Xiaoping took power, that the country focused on creating economic growth through the market, and began its comeback.

-Today, China's economy is best-known for its manufacturing sector, which surpassed the United States as the largest in the world in 2010.
-While the communist country maintains many state-owned enterprises, its free-market policies have encouraged a large amount of foreign investment.
-Now, the country is challenged with a transition to a more sustainable consumer-driven economy.
+Today, China's economy is best known for its manufacturing sector, which surpassed the United States as the largest in the world in 2010.
+While the communist country maintains many state-owned enterprises, overall it has shifted to a free-market policy, which has encouraged a large amount of foreign investment.
+Now, China faces a new challenge: to transition to a more sustainable consumer-driven economy.

 - Gross Domestic Product (PPP): $23.4 Trillion